 I personally attended Lamaze classes when I was pregnant with my second daughter.
-I can tell you they are super effective.
+I can tell you they can be super effective.
 But it is natural to have questions like what do Lamaze classes teach?
 Are they really helpful?
 And most importantly, are these the right birthing classes for me?

-Here at She Births Bravely, we help moms prepare for powerful and authentic births.
-I often have people ask me, how does your class, the Healthy Start Birth Prep Challenge compare to other classes, specifically Lamaze classes.
+Here at She Births Bravely, we help moms prepare beautiful powerful, unforgettable births.
+I often have people ask me, how does my own class, Birth Undone, compare to other classes, specifically Lamaze classes.

 Well, you need to understand, we are super proud of our class and the results we get for our moms.
 That said, there are times when a Lamaze class may be the better option.
 So what this article is going to do is explain to you honestly and transparently the pros and the cons of both classes.

-Founded by a French obstetrician Dr. Fernand Lamaze, the Lamaze technique has been around since the 1950s.
+Founded by a French obstetrician Dr. Fernand Lamaze, and one of his patients, Marjorie Karmel, the Lamaze technique has been around since the 1950s.
 Lamaze became famous because of rhythmic breathing techniques.
 Breathing can reduce the fear of labor and help moms cope with pain during contractions.

-But, that is not all that the Lamaze technique is about.
+But, breathing is not all that the Lamaze technique is about today.
 Lamaze classes also teach you different techniques and exercises to manage the pain associated with labor and childbirth.
 And another great thing about these classes is that they give you some very useful research-based information regarding pregnancy.

 Course Objective: The aim of Lamaze classes is to help moms-to-be prepare for safe, healthy, and natural childbirth.It does this by teaching rhythmic breathing techniques and provided research-based information about childbirth.